Care for the health and well-being of working animals

 - the signs and symptoms that indicate common ailments

-- why animals need exercise and how these needs change for animals during periods of work and rest
+- why working animals need exercise and how these needs change for animals during periods of work and rest

-- the requirements of animal accommodation
+- the requirements for animal accommodation to maintain health and wellbeing

 - the importance of cleanliness in the maintenance of animal welfare